hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 # HiddenLayer Databricks Model Scanner

 HiddenLayer’s Model Scanner integrates with Databricks to automatically scan ML models for vulnerabilities.
-The autoscan installer that is packaged in this repo will install the necessary notebooks and configure jobs to automate the scanning for you.
+The autoscan installer that is packaged in this repo will install the necessary notebooks and configure scheduled jobs to automate the discovery and scanning for you.

 ## Contents